ashanbrown/chartnado/README.md

 include Chartnado
 ```

-Then in your views, now in your views, you can write an expression to show the average tasks completed per today relative to total tasks:
+Then in your views, you can write an expression to show the average tasks completed per today relative to total tasks like this:

 ```ruby
 <%= line_chart { Task.group_by_day(:completed_at).count / Task.count } %>